LibraryCarpentry/lc-spreadsheets/episodes/04-quality-control.md

 ### Solution

-We can see two outlier cells of 0 and can see these two classes were canceled.
+We can now quickly see the two outlier cells with the value of `0` and can also see that these two classes were canceled.
 ![](fig/4_conditional-formatting.png){alt='Conditional Formatting' .output}